 - Virtual visits by Henry Cort staff to Year 6 pupils in their own schools

 - A Year 7 induction day at the beginning of the first term

 - Year 10 students acting as ‘buddies’

 All these activities culminate in a taster day which every child transferring to Henry Cort is expected to attend.
-This is always scheduled during the first week of July, and it is followed by a parents’ information evening, giving you an opportunity to meet staff and share any concerns you may have.
+This is always scheduled during the first week of July and is followed by a parent's information evening.
+This gives you an opportunity to meet staff and share any concerns you may have.
 We will also ensure both you and your child receive a full transition pack in the summer term which includes all the information you need about starting at Henry Cort, including computer log-ins and access to on-line transition activities ahead of the Autumn Term.

 Please find our admissions policies available to download below.